Summer Service Learning Program

 Making a life-long commitment to social justice a distinctive part of a Notre Dame education

-Each summer in the Summer Service Learning Program, approximately 230 Notre Dame students live and serve for eight weeks in 120 communities across the country.
+Each summer in the Summer Service Learning Program, the Notre Dame Club of Atlanta supports three students to serve at various non-profits in our community.
 The SSLP represents a unique model of service learning that would not be possible without the extensive support network of Notre Dame Clubs.
 We hope you will partner with us and generously support this program that is mutually beneficial for ND students, our ND Club, and people in need in our local community.

 Contact KaraMiller@alumni.nd.edu if you’d like to help.